 Electronics, Photonics and Magnetic Devices (EPMD)

-Semiconductor Synthetic Biology for Information Processing and Storage Technologies (SemiSynBio)
+Semiconductor Synthetic Biology for Information Storage and Retrieval (SemiSynBio-II)

 Dr. Usha Varshney is a Program Director for Electronics, Photonics and Magnetic Devices in the Division of Electrical, Communications and Cyber Systems (ECCS) at the National Science Foundation, managing the interdisciplinary science and engineering research thrust areas for spin electronics, micro and nanomagnetic devices and circuits, bioelectronics, molecular electronics MEMS/NEMS and sensors.